adnanebnz/algeria-eats-old/README.md

 -   [x] SHOW REVIEWS IN PRODUCTS PAGE AND CREATE FORM FOR THEM
 -   [x] CREATE PDF INVOICES AND THE ABILITY TO CREATE THEM AND DOWNLOAD THEM FROM DASHBOARDS
 -   [ ] SHOW REVIEWS IN PROFILE PAGES AND CREATE FORM FOR THEM
+-   after validating and delivering the product display form with stars to review the delivery man
 -   [ ] BUILD OTHER PAGES (A propos de nous, terms et conditions, confidentionalité)

 SEED DATABASE WITLH ALGERIA CITIES AND COMMUNES : php artisan db:seed --class="AnouarTouati\AlgerianCitiesLaravel\Database\Seeders\AlgerianCitiesSeeder"